wfaquieri/dashboard-voto/README.md

 ![image](foto2gh.png)

-Dashboard developed using R + shiny + flexdashboard
+Demonstration of a dashboard developed using R + shiny + flexdashboard for a study on cement.

 ## Demo Gif
 ![Dashboard Cimento Portland - CPII](gifdash.gif)